 Bake for 45-50 minutes or until a fork easily pierces the skin.
 Then remove pan from the oven, let the pumpkin cool for 10 minutes, then scoop out and use for whatever dish you’d prefer!

-Baked pumpkin and pumpkin purée will keep covered in the refrigerator up to 1 week, or in the freezer for 1 month (or longer).
+Baked pumpkin and pumpkin purée will keep covered in the refrigerator for up to a week, or in the freezer for a month (or longer).